open-cogsci/osdoc/content/pages/manual/structure/loop.md

 ## Pseudorandomization

 You can add constraints for pseudorandomization to the script of the loop item.
+This shuffles the rows, even if Order is set to sequential.
 (Currently, this is not possible through the GUI.)

 Example: Make sure that repetitions of the same word (given by the `word` variable) are separated by at least 4 cycles: